Installation

 New to Lisp

-If you are a Lisp newbie and want to get started as fast as possible, then Portacle is probably your best option.
+If you are a Lisp newbie and want to get started as fast as possible, then Portacle is your best option.
 Portacle is a multi-platform IDE for Common Lisp that includes Emacs, SBCL, Git, Quicklisp, all configured and ready to use.

-Users new to lisp should also consider going through the basic tutorial, which guides you step-by-step through the basics of working with Lisp as a statistics practitioner.
+Users new to lisp should also consider going through the Lisp-Stat basic tutorial, which guides you step-by-step through the basics of working with Lisp as a statistics practitioner.

 Experienced with Lisp